tomduck/pandoc-fignos/README.md

 Pip is a program that downloads and installs software from the Python Package Index, [PyPI].
 It normally comes installed with a python distribution.<sup>[2](#footnote2)</sup>

-Instructions for installing from source are given in [README.developers].
+Instructions for installing from source are given in [DEVELOPERS.md].

 [python]: https://www.python.org/
 [PyPI]: https://pypi.python.org/pypi
-[README.developers]: README.developers
+[DEVELOPERS.md]: DEVELOPERS.md

 Usage